Protect your car with insurance for Ontario drivers

 It’s not just when you’re driving that your vehicle could be damaged.
 Comprehensive insurance in Ontario has your vehicle covered for damage from things like falling objects, vandalism, fire, theft, lightning, windstorm and earthquake.

 Do you lease or finance your vehicle?
-Having both comprehensive and collision coverage may actually be required by your lender.
+Having both comprehensive and collision coverage may actually be required by your lessor or lender.
 Find out more about insuring a leased or financed car.

 Accident Forgiveness